krico/jas/schedule/schedule-appengine/src/main/resources/templates/README.md

  ```

 Once you've written your Communicator method, if you want to test the mail output, add `-Djasify.emailDebug=true` to your
-appengine startupe (see DEVELOPER.md for details).
+appengine startup (see DEVELOPER.md for details).
 Make the e-mail use case, then open it with the URL to the e-mail output
 that is printed to the logs.

 That's it for now